 One of the most profound thoughts I’ve come across in life was shared with me by a close friend of mine, an emergency room doctor, he got it from a fortune cookie – here’s the fortune: “The tightest chains that bind us are those that we place upon ourselves.”

-Over my life, I’ve wrestled with this insight.
-There are a host of applications.
-Like the impact of a good painting, people may see it differently, all with significant impact.
-So I don’t offer a clairvoyant insight, just a thought after years of reflection: Often, we don’t think of what is optimum.
-Due to social pressures such as “real politic” we dampen what might be with an inordinate acceptence of things as they presently are.
+Over the years, I’ve wrestled with the insight offered in this fortune.
+How is it that we place chains upon ourselves?
+The answer, often, is that we don’t think about what is optimum.
+Due to social pressures such as “real politic” we dampen our thinking about what might be, and allow an inordinate acceptence of things as they presently are.
 These are the chains we place on ourselves, the limited view of others.

 More often than not, the most frequent response I have in an intial discussion about an International Bill of Rights is “Will the Russians, or the North Koreans agree to that.”
 The question misses the mark.
 The question is not what will be accepted now, or by that small part of humanity, but rather, what would be optimum?
 What is the story of rights for all to be taught to children, and adults, in Mexico, Russia, Kenya, or any other country?

-Admittedly, it’s an inquisitive question.
-Eleanor Lives! does not claim to have an answer to this question, but it does have a starting point, and it is facilitating a dialogue.
-There is a draft of an International Bill of Rights on the homepage of the Eleanor Lives! website.
+Admittedly, it is an inquisitive question.
+Unite does not claim to have an answer to this question, but it does have a starting point, and it is facilitating a dialogue.
+There is a draft of an International Bill of Rights on the homepage of the Unite website.
 Please check it out, loosen your chains, and contribute your thoughts.
 The tightest chains, the ones that hurt the most, are when you don’t even have the daring to contribute your thoughts, critical or supportive, about rights for all people.
-That you just timidly leave things go as they are.
+You are shackled if you just timidly let things go as they are.

 If you do have the strength to share thoughts, whatever you say, whoever you are, it is given equal consideration whether you are a human rights professor, or a restaurant worker.
-Recent discussions about a Bill of Rights as part of new draft Constitution for Chile show that what is most important is participation, not position.
+Recent discussions about a Bill of Rights as part of new draft Constitution for Chile show that what is most important is participation, not position, and a broad portion of society wants to particpate in drafting the rules for those who govern.

-Observing people reviewing a list of rights for 15 years, it’s clear most people think more about what others think than ponder what they really think.
+Observing people reviewing a list of rights for 15 years, it’s clear that many people think more about what others think than ponder what they really think.
 This is a good opportunity to think for yourself.
 Take it.

-And when you make your suggestion, please remember that we are drafting the most beautiful document possible, and we are not concerned about whether one ruler or country will accept the document.
+And when you make your suggestion, please remember that we are drafting the most beautiful document possible: We are not concerned about whether one ruler or country will accept the document.
 The standard for all comments is what is best for humanity.
 As you make your comment, break your chains.
 Imagine that the rights you pick would apply in all countries and discard your nationality.
-Condiser that you could emerge in any country, what rights would you expect?
+Consider that you could emerge in any country – what rights would you expect?

 You are correct to have this expectation as all power for those who govern emanantes from you.
-When you brake your chains you can engage in one of the most powerful acts of your life: to join with others to accomplish with others that which you could never accomplish by yourself.
+When you brake your chains you can engage in one of the most powerful acts of your life – to join with others to accomplish with others that which you could never accomplish by yourself, to write the rules for those who govern as part of your agreement that they can govern.

 The human palate of thought has many more hues.
-When I hear someone self identify almost immediately as “Republican” or “Democrat”, “Conservative” or “Liberal”, my first thought is “okay, I have a labeler – their chains are strong.”
+When I hear someone self identify almost immediately as “Republican” or “Democrat”, “Conservative” or “Liberal”, my first thought is “okay, I have a labeler – the chains they have applied to themselves are strong.”
 It’s actually a weak way to look at the world because it relies on stereotype rather than reflection.
-These people typically care more about expressing what they already think than learning something new, or engaging in a discussion so that they, along with the person with whom they are speaking, might both reach a higher level of understanding.
+These people typically care more about expressing what they already think than learning something new, or engaging in a discussion so that they, along with the person with whom they are speaking, might both reach a higher level of understanding – as Socrates did.
 Those who self label hamper their own growth, along with the growth of the society of which they are part.

-Eleanor Lives! asks you to engage in dialogue without labels.
-The weight of the idea, not its source, is most valuable.
-This may seem like a slight shift, but it is defining.
-As we check our labels at the at the door, or at this website, like Eleanor, let’s dispense with stereotypes.
-Let’s challenge each other with ideas, and listen, rather than depend on the caricatures of nightly news.
+As we check our labels at the at the door, or at this website, let’s dispense with stereotypes.
+Let’s challenge each other with ideas, and listen, rather than depend on the caricatures of the nightly news.

 With this approach, we see our similarities along with our differences, not because it is “politically correct”, but because searching for what is optimum is the only way we will achieve it – through writing, and listening, we can measure an idea, not based on stereotype, but on its weight.